ibm-cloud-docs/event-notifications/en-cli.md

       }
       ```

-   Note: The Custom SMS Destination does not require any Destination Config To be set up.
+   Note: A Custom SMS destination can be created without `DestinationConfig`, but it will not function until the required personalized numbers are explicitly requested and configured.

 ### ibmcloud event-notifications destination list
 {: #en-cli-destination-list-command}